ByteBuildersLabs/Website/.github/PULL_REQUEST_TEMPLATE.md

-# Pull Request Overview

 ## 📝 Summary
+Provide a brief overview of what this PR accomplishes.

+### 🔗 Related Issues
-- Closes #(issue)
+- Closes #(issue number) Replace with actual issue number.

+### 📌 Type of Change
+Mark with an `x` all the checkboxes that apply (like `[x]`).

+- [ ] 📝 Documentation (updates to README, docs, or comments)
+- [ ] 🐛 Bug fix (non-breaking change which fixes an issue)
+- [ ] 👌 Enhancement (non-breaking change which adds functionality)
+- [ ] 💥 Breaking change (fix or feature that would cause existing functionality to change)

-## 🔄 Changes Made
+### ✨ Changes Made
-- Please provide a general description of your changes.
-Include any relevant background information or context that may help reviewers understand the purpose of this PR.
+Provide a clear and concise description of what you changed and why.

+### 🚀 Implementation Details
+Describe how you implemented the changes.

+### 🛠 Technical Notes
+Include any technical details that reviewers should be aware of.

-## 🔧 Tests Results
+### ✅ Tests Results
+Describe the tests you performed to verify your changes:

+### Test Coverage
+- [ ] ✅ Unit Tests
+- [ ] ✅ Integration Tests
+- [ ] ✅ Manual Testing

+### 📸 Evidence
-- Provide evidence such as screenshots of the test results, if applicable.
+Provide relevant evidence of testing (screenshots, test outputs, etc.).

+### 🔍 Testing Notes
+Include any special testing considerations or edge cases checked.

-## 🔜 Next Steps
+### 🔜 Next Steps
-- Indicate actions or improvements to be taken after this PR, if applicable.
+Indicate actions or improvements to be taken after this PR, if applicable.